circuitnet/circuitnet.github.io/intro/download.md

     (2) Construct graph with our sample code. (coming soon)

 ## Raw Data
 We provide netlist and LEF/DEF for user-defined feature extraction.
-The sample code for feature extraction is coming soon.
+The [sample code for feature extraction](https://github.com/circuitnet/CircuitNet/tree/main/feature_extraction) has been released.